KWR-Water/wadi/docs/source/getting_started/minimal_usage_example.rst

 This example demonstrates how to import an Excel file with stacked data.
 It does nothing other than to convert the data from 'stacked' to 'wide' format.
-The dictionary passed with the :code:`c_dict` argument informs WaDI about the names of the columns that contain the sample identifiers,  feature names, as well as the concentrations and units.
+A more elaborate version of this example is given in the :doc:`user guide section <../user_guide/index>`.

 .. ipython:: python
     :okexcept: